-If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a voltage regulator module from the server.
-For instructions, see Removing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for removing memory risers from the server.
+For information about using the HMC to remove memory risers, see "Removing a part by using the HMC" on page 44.
+If you do not have an HMC, complete this procedure to remove memory risers.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove a voltage regulator module from the server.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove the memory riser from the server.
 For instructions, see Removing a part by using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to remove a voltage regulator module:
+If you do not have an SDMC, complete this procedure to remove a memory riser.